 The number of credits you need varies by age.
 Younger applicants need fewer credits to qualify.
 We can determine how many work credits you have and how many are necessary to receive SSDI payments.

 There is a limit to how much you can earn per month in a job.
 This earned income must remain below the substantial gainful activity limit to qualify for SSDI.
 The SSA adjusts this limit each year.

-The knowledgeable attorneys at Berger and Green can help you understand the qualifications for SSDI benefits and how your other income may affect your approval.
-Call us today at 412-661-1400 to discuss your claim.
+The attorneys at Berger and Green understand how important SSDI benefits are to you and your family. can explain the qualifications for SSDI benefits and how your other income may affect your approval.

 For help understanding which benefits you can draw simultaneously, contact our disability firm at (412) 661-1400.

 Call or text 412-661-1400 or complete a Free Case Evaluation form